Elfonnzo/Network-Incident-Report/Cybersecurity incident report Analyze network attacks.md

 ### **Explain what the logs indicate and how that affects the server:**

 There are suspicious amounts of *TCP SYN* requests all coming from an unfamiliar IP address, which is preventing the server from responding to legitimate server requests, causing a connection timeout error for clients.

+## **Section 3: Explain how to prevent future SYN Flood (DoS) attacks**

+To reduce the risk of future SYN flood or denial-of-service attacks, five key preventive measures can be enforced:

+1. Strengthen network protection: Configure firewalls, intrusion prevention systems, and rate-limiting tools to detect and block excessive SYN requests.

+2. Conduct regular system maintenance: Keep all network devices and servers updated with current security patches and monitor logs for unusual activity.

+3. Implement access control measures: Use authentication and network segmentation to limit who can reach critical systems.

+4. Establish incident response procedures: Maintain a plan that outlines how to isolate affected systems and analyse log data during an attack.

+5. Promote user awareness: Train staff to recognise and report signs of network disruption or suspicious activity.

+These combined actions help strengthen network resilience and ensure faster recovery in the event of similar attacks.